free things to do in New York City

 Book Discussion | On Tyranny: Twenty Lessons from the Twentieth Century (online)

-Historian Timothy Snyder and illustrator Nora Krug discuss the newly released graphic edition of On Tyranny: Twenty Lessons from the Twentieth Century.
+Historian Timothy Snyder and illustrator Nora Krug discuss the newly released graphic edition of On Tyranny: more Twenty Lessons from the Twentieth Century.
 Timothy Snyder's book uses the darkest moments in twentieth-century history, from Nazism to Communism, to teach twenty lessons on resisting modern-day authoritarianism.
-Among the twenty include a warning to be aware of how symbols used today could affect tomorrow ("4: Take responsibility for the face of the world"), an urgent reminder to research everything for yourself and to the fullest extent ("11: Investigate"), a point to use personalized and individualized speech rather than cliched phrases for the sake of mass appeal ("9: Be kind to our language"), and more.
+Among the twenty include a warning to be aware of how symbols used today could affect tomorrow ("4: Take responsibility for the face of the world"), an urgent reminder to research everything for yourself and to the fullest extent ("11: Investigate"), a point to use personalized and individualized speech rather than cliched phrases for the sake of mass appeal ("9: Be kind to our language"), and more. less

 New York City, NY; NYC